 Point out your partner’s flaws.

-Make your work/kids/hobby more important than your spouse.
+Devote more time and energy to your work/kids/hobby than your spouse.

 Don’t praise your partner.